-For an RSE licensee, the triggers must be relevant to the RSE licensee's business operations and may be informed by the key performance indicators used by the RSE licensee to monitor performance against the business plan (refer to SPS 515).
+10 For an RSE licensee, the triggers must be relevant to the RSE licensee's business operations, and may be informed by the key performance indicators used by the RSE licensee to monitor performance against the business plan (refer to SPS 515).

-- (e) credible exit actions that could be taken to effect an orderly and solvent exit from regulated activity; and - (f) a communication strategy to support the execution of recovery and exit actions. - 20.
-An SFI must also include in its recovery and exit plan: - (a) scenario analysis that assesses the effectiveness of the trigger framework, shows how recovery and exit actions could be implemented, and measures the impact and effectiveness of those actions.
-This analysis must include at least two scenarios that are severe enough to threaten the SFI's viability, including a systemic and an idiosyncratic stress; and - (b) an assessment of recovery capacity, which is the aggregate impact of plausible recovery actions under each scenario.
-Recovery capacity must be measured in quantitative terms by calculating the amount of capital and liquidity that can be rebuilt during or following stress, where relevant. - 21.
-An SFI must include, for each recovery and exit action in the plan: - (a) a timeline for the implementation of the action; - (b) analysis of any barriers to implementation, execution risks and key dependencies; - (c) a summary of the preparatory measures needed to support the timely and effective execution of the action; and - (d) where relevant, an estimate of the impact of the action on the capital and liquidity position of the APRA-regulated entity, based on credible assumptions.
-10 - 22.
-APRA may require of an APRA-regulated entity: - (a) the inclusion or exclusion of a particular recovery or exit action within the recovery and exit plan; - (b) the inclusion of an APRA-determined scenario in the recovery and exit plan; or - (c) the use of particular assumptions when assessing recovery capacity. - 23.
-For an APRA-regulated entity other than an RSE licensee, APRA may adjust prudential requirements for capital and liquidity where it assesses there to be material weaknesses in the recovery and exit plan.
+APRA-regulated entity'sSFI's viability, including a systemic and an idiosyncratic stress; and

+- (h)(b)an assessment of recovery capacity, which is the aggregate impact of plausible recovery actions under each scenario.
+Recovery capacity must be measured in quantitative terms by calculating the amount of capital and liquidity that can be rebuilt during or following stress, where relevant. - 22.21.
+An SFI must include, Ff or each recovery and exit action in the contingency plan, an APRA-regulated entity must include: - (a) a timeline for the implementation of the action; - (b) analysis of any barriers to implementation, execution risks and key dependencies; - (c) a summary of the preparatory measures needed to support the timely and effective execution of the action; and - (d) where relevant, an estimate of the impact of the action on the capital and liquidity position of the APRA-regulated entity, based on credible assumptions.11

+23.22.
+APRA may require of an APRA-regulated entity:

+- (a) the inclusion or exclusion of a particular recovery or exit action within the contingencyrecovery and exit plan; - (b) the inclusion of an APRA-determined scenario in the contingencyrecovery and exit plan; or - (c) the use of particular assumptions when assessing recovery capacity. - 24.
+For an APRA-regulated entity that is notother than an RSE licensee, APRA may adjust prudential requirements for capital and liquidity where it assesses there to be material weaknesses in the contingencyrecovery and exit plan.